• Skip to primary navigation

 Summer reading qualifies as leisure reading, so engage your children in the selection process to find topics of interest.
 Let your children read the materials that they didn’t have time for during the school year.
 Children learn how to read in school; they learn to love reading when they are immersed in topics or stories that they enjoy.

 Don’t be overly concerned about whether the material is “hard enough.”
-Certainly you don’t want to let a capable reader slide by and gain little, but experts agree that regular reading in materials of the child’s choice is one of the best ways to strengthen reading skills as well as to develop a love for the written word.
+Certainly, you don’t want to let a capable reader slide by and gain little, but experts agree that regular reading in materials of the child’s choice is one of the best ways to strengthen reading skills as well as to develop a love for the written word.
 And the children who learn to love reading are the ones who will be reading long after the last school assignment is complete.
+Reading is an accrued skill that develops as children read regularly.

 What are some reading challenges that your child faces?
 Let us know in a comment.